 All this took place as delegates prepared to assemble for the first constitutional convention in the United States.
 James Mitchell Varnum, hoping to influence the outcome, wrote a pamphlet about Trevett v.
 Weeden and circulated it in Philadelphia.

 One could argue the Trevett v.
 Weeden trial cost him his life.
 No longer a congressman, he received an appointment as a supreme judge of the Northwest Territories.
-In 1788, he made the long journey westward to Marietta, Ohio, caught tuberculosis and died on Jan.
+In 1788, he made the long journey westward to Marietta, Ohio.
+But he caught tuberculosis and died on Jan.
 9, 1789.
 He had just reached 40 years of age.

 Today, the John Mitchell Varnum House is open to the public during the summer.

-Varnum’s concept of judicial review wasn’t enshrined in the Rhode Island constitution until 2004, as an amendment.
+The state didn’t officially embrace Varnum’s concept of judicial review until 2004, when it was enshrined in the Rhode Island constitution as an amendment.